AdrianMosnegutu/docscribe.nvim/README.md

 You can override any of these configurations in your Neovim setup file to customize the plugin's behavior.

+⚠️ Warning: The `prompt_template` must include a `{{code}}` placeholder.
+This placeholder will be replaced by the actual function code during documentation generation.
+Without it, the plugin will not know where to place the code, leading to unexpected behavior.

 ---

 ## 🚀 Usage